-Participating forest and grassland units will be featured on the Trail Challenge online dashboard.
+Participating forest and grassland units are featured on the Trail Challenge online dashboard.

-Where is the Trail Challenge being carried out?
+- Where is the Trail Challenge being carried out?
 All National Forest System trails are included in the Trail Challenge, including the six National Scenic and Historic Trails administered by the Forest Service.
-Units are encouraged to collaborate with neighboring jurisdictions that manage adjoining trails systems, such as other Forest Service units, other Federal agencies, and State, Tribal, and county entities.

-- How are national and regional agency leaders supporting the Trail Challenge? - Forest Service executive and regional leaders understand the importance of trails in connecting people with public lands and in engaging the next generation of public land stewards.
+Units are encouraged to collaborate with neighboring jurisdictions that manage adjoining trails systems, such as other Forest Service units, other Federal agencies, and State, Tribal, and county entities. - How are national and regional agency leaders supporting the Trail Challenge?
+Forest Service executive and regional leaders understand the importance of trails in connecting people with public lands and in engaging the next generation of public land stewards.
 They also recognize trails as tools that support other agency priorities, such as fire, timber, and watershed restoration.
 In February 2020, Chief Vicki Christiansen expressed the agency's commitment to implementing the Trail Challenge across landscapes "in order to achieve a trail system nationwide that contributes to ecologic resiliency, meets the needs of current and new users, and is stewarded by adequate resources." - How does the Trail Challenge support other priorities, such as implementing the Great American Outdoors Act of 2020 and the National Forest System Trails Stewardship Act of 2016?
 Trail Challenge implementation will help units maximize the benefits of the Great American Outdoors Act.
 Forest and grassland units, together with partners, volunteers, Indian Tribes, and communities, will determine the locally desired sustainable trail system and be better prepared to prioritize deferred maintenance needs and leverage shared resources to attain that system.
 Implementing the Trail Challenge is also maximizing benefits of the Trails Stewardship Act, such as studying the involvement of firefighters in trail maintenance and leading units to double trail maintenance accomplishments by partners and volunteers.

 Where is progress reported and displayed?

-During Phase 1: Launch and Learn, employees with an ArcGIS Online account can view unit and regional progress on an online dashboard.
+During Phase 1: Launch and Learn, employees with an ArcGIS Online account can view unit and regional progress on the Trail Challenge online dashboard.
 Regional trail program leads, forest and grassland data stewards, and the primary Trail Challenge data steward who have an ArcGIS Online account can enter accomplishment data through a Survey123 application.

-The dashboard is anticipated to be available for viewing by employees (without an ArcGIS Online account), partners, volunteers, and the public in later phases of the Trail Challenge.
+The dashboard is currently viewable by employees (even those without an ArcGIS Online account).